joseph-yoon/VC-Constitution/constitution/vc_constitution.md

 ## Rationale

 These House Rules outline policies and guidelines for behavior for summer house members in hopes of protecting their well-being, preventing conflict, and aiding in conflict resolution.
-Most of these rules are abridged and adapted from Von Cramm’s constitution to better apply to the summer living situation for members who may or may not be Crammies.
+Most of these rules are abridged and adapted from Von Cramm’s constitution to better apply to the summer living situation for members who may or may not be house members<sup>4</sup>.
 Extra policies have been added that reflect foreseen or past issues particular to the summer.

 ## Occupancy Period